Nagesh Kapoor

-Air Marshal Nagesh Kapoor, SYSM, PVSM, AVSM, VM is a senior air officer of the Indian Air Force, currently serving as the Air Officer Commanding-in-Chief, South Western Air Command since May 1, 2025.
-Previously, he served as the Air Officer Commanding-in-Chief of the Training Command.
+Air Marshal Nagesh Kapoor, SYSM, PVSM, AVSM, VM is a retired air officer of the Indian Air Force.
+He is last served as the 50th Vice Chief of the Air Staff.
+He previously served as the Air Officer Commanding-in-Chief, South Western Air Command, and prior to that he served as the Air Officer Commanding-in-Chief, Training Command.
+He earlier served as the Air Officer-in-Charge Personnel and as the Senior Air Staff Officer, Central Air Command.